Shoo Out the Clowns

 - In FernGully: The Last Rainforest, Batty gets hit with a rock during the climax, leaving Zack to have to try and stop Hexxus alone without the aid of a Plucky Comic Relief.

-- In Toy Story 3, when the toys are about to be dumped in the garbage truck, Barbie is kept behind by Ken.
-Later, once they arrive at the landfill, the Little Green Men are apparently killed off by a compactor truck, though they are revealed to be alive and even save the others from certain, firey death.
+- Subverted in Toy Story 3.
+When they arrive at the landfill, the Little Green Men are apparently killed off by a compactor truck, though they are revealed to be alive and even save the others from certain, firey death.

 - In Aladdin, the Genie and Iago are pretty much kept to the side as Jafar and Aladdin have their final battle, and Abu and Carpet and taken out of the action by Jafar's magic as well.
 The Genie is eventually brought into the conflict when Aladdin points out that Jafar is not as powerful as him.